christophsturm/randolf/Readme.md

 ```
 RandolfConfig(additionalValueCreators = mapOf(Instant::class to { _, _ -> now }))
 ```
+you can also inject a random generator for example to set the seed.

 Next steps:
 * add an optional non random mode inspired by [fakir](https://github.com/dmcg/fakir)